python/cpython/Doc/library/io.rst

    Even though :class:`IOBase` does not declare :meth:`read`, :meth:`readinto`,
    or :meth:`write` because their signatures will vary, implementations and clients should consider those methods part of the interface.
-Also, implementations may raise a :exc:`IOError` when operations they do not support are called.
+Also, implementations may raise an :exc:`IOError` when operations they do not support are called.

    The basic type used for binary data read from or written to a file is